GerritCodeReview/homepage/pages/site/docs/MultiMaster.md

 The main additional problem with separate backends is: resolving ref updates in a globally safe way.
 In Google’s implementation, this is solved by placing the refs in BigTable.
-ZooKeeper seemed like a good free/open source alternative since it is Java based and under the Apache license.
+ZooKeeper seemed like a good free/open-source alternative since it is Java based and under the Apache license.
 The other piece to solve is moving object data across sites, it was suggested that ZooKeeper would likely be involved in helping to coordinate this, but details were not really discussed.